harmandeveloperprogram/hkwirelesshdsdkdoc/docs/index.rst

     This section explains about the HKWirelessHD and its REST API Specification.

 `Architecture Overview`_
-    This section explains about the overall architecture HKWirelessHD technology.

-`Connecting Omni Speakers to your services`_
-	This section explains how your apps or services can connect Omni speakers using HKWirelessHD REST APIs.
+    This section explains about the overall context diagram, use cases and architecture of HKWirelessHD APIs.
+It explains how your apps or services can connect Omni speakers using HKWirelessHD REST APIs.

 `REST API Specification`_
 	This section describe on REST APIs.